 Thank you for the invitation to submit a revised version of our manuscript ECY16-0167.R1, entitled ‘Caterpillar seed predators mediate shifts in selection on flowering phenology in their host plant’.

+We have now modified the introduction in order to highlight how our study provides novel insights on the role of biotic interactors in driving among-population variation in selection on phenology, and how it differs from previous studies.
+We have also carefully followed the reviewer’s suggestions on how to better develop the interpretations in the discussion.
+The analyses have now been reworked by using Type III sums of squares as we have realized that this is a better option in this case.
+In response to the reviewer’s suggestion, we provide now information about the magnitude of spatial vs. temporal variation in selection in the results section.

 Below, we provide a point-by-point list with answers to all questions and detailing the changes made in response to each of the comments by the reviewers and the editor.

 Thanks again for your consideration of our manuscript.